JamesTTTT/P5-Game/README.md

 # SPIRITUS EST

-Spritus Est is latin for the spirit and the title for this game
+Spiritus Est is latin for the spirit and the title for this game

 ## Game Controls Explained